 (e) Compliance with Law.
 We may release information about you if we believe such a release is necessary to comply with the law or in response to a subpoena or other legal process including any government or regulatory request.
-The Company also reserves the right to collect and share any information the Company deems necessary to investigate or take action in connection with suspected fraud, illegal activities, possible harm to persons or property, or as otherwise required or permitted by the law.
+The Company also reserves the right to collect and share any information the Company deems necessary to investigate or take action in connection with suspected fraud, illegal activities, possible harm to persons or property, data hacking or breach, or as otherwise required or permitted by the law.

 (f) Subsidiaries and Affiliates; Third Parties.
 We may disclose your information to the Company’s subsidiaries and affiliates.
 Further, to the extent you have consented or not opted out, we may release your information to third parties to market their products or services to you.
 We require these third parties to keep your information confidential and use it only for the purposes for which we disclose it to them.